Which are the Biggest Mobile Phone Providers in France in 2020?

 Choosing a Mobile Phone Operator in France: helpful tips

 Looking for a Mobile Phone Plan in France?Selectra's English-speaking customer helpline can help direct you to the provider and plan that best suits your needs.
-Just call 09 77 55 72 27 Monday through Friday from 9:30 am to 7:30 pm, ask for a free callback
+Just call 09 77 55 72 27 Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm, ask for a free callback

 Here are a few tips for choosing a mobile phone provider and plan in France: